obsessedquant/SQL_Challenge/README.md

 The steps for this challenge include:

-* We use an ERD (Entity Relationship Diagram) to build the database structure
+* We use an ERD (Entity Relationship Diagram) to build the database structure *the web app used to create this is at <https://app.quickdatabasediagrams.com/#/d/C89fUB>*
 * Create tables using PostgresSQL code
 * Import data from .csv files using Pandas and Python code
 * Create Foreign key relationships between the database tables in PostgresSQL